Fabxx/GSG/README.md

 Run the parses and it will detect all the "start.sh" created for each game folder, and it will associate the covers we made.

-You can duplicate this parser and change te category and title name, since now everything uses a `sh` file as a base to run the games, emulators ecc.
+You can duplicate this parser and change the category and title name, since now everything uses a `sh` file as a base to run the games, emulators ecc,

 You won't have to make specific configurations for each executable, the arguments are also included in the generated sh files.